Gül Baba: Biography

 A native of Merzifon (Marsiwān, in the vilāyet of Sivas, Anatolia), he was the son of Kutb’ül Arifin Veli’üddin İbn Yalınkılıç.
-In Hungary, Gül Baba is known as the "Father of Roses," a literal translation of the meaning of his names in Turkish; he is said to have introduced the flower to the country.
+In Hungary, Gül Baba is known as the "Father of Roses," a literal translation of the meaning of his name in Turkish; he is said to have introduced the flower to the country.
 However, this is likely a misunderstanding of the metaphorical meaning of the Turkish name, which referred to the dervish's status derived from his deep mystical knowledge of Allah.
 Roses, wild and domesticated, were already in Hungary by the time of the Ottoman invasion.
 The name could also be a corruption of Kel Baba, meaning "Bald Father".

 Gül Baba is thought to have died in Buda during the first Muslim religious ceremony held after the Ottoman victory of 1541, or alternatively to have been killed during fighting below the walls of the city on August 21, 1541.
 Suleiman, who was also Caliph, declared him patron saint of the city and is reputed to have been one of the coffin bearers.
 Gül Baba's descendants are the Marzioglu family, some of whom were the pashas of the Trebizond Vilayet.